lino-framework/book/docs/team/builddocs.rst

   $  nano docs/team/builddocs.rst

 Edit something in that file and save your changes.
-The build the book again::
+Then build the book again::

   $ inv bd